Emergent social conventions and collective bias in LLM populations: Supplementary Text

 \subsubsection{Example Prompt}

 We provide an example of the system and user prompts given to LLM agents in our experiments.
 We exclude the beginning of text and end of text tokens, which are unique to each model.

-\begin{systemprompt} Context: Player 1 is playing a multi-round partnership game with Player 2 for 100 rounds.
+\TitledBox{System Prompt}{Context: Player 1 is playing a multi-round partnership game with Player 2 for 100 rounds.
 At each round, Player 1 and Player 2 simultaneously pick an action from the following values: [\textit{F, J}].
 The payoff that both players get is determined by the following rule:

 1. If Players play the SAME action as each other, they will both be REWARDED with payoff 100 points.

 2. If Players play DIFFERENT actions to each other, they will both be PUNISHED with payoff -50 points.